 by the EHT OM Control subfield combined with the OM Control subfield as defined in 9.2.4.7.8 (EHT OM Control).

-NOTE 3—EHT PHY does not support STBC.
+NOTE 3—An(#17099) EHT PHY does not support STBC.
 The terms “space-time stream” and “spatial stream” are equivalent in EHT.

 If the operating channel width of the STA is greater than 80 MHz, then the maximum number of spatial streams that the STA supports in reception for a given EHT-MCS as a function of the received EHT PPDU bandwidth BW at an EHT STA transmitting only an OM Control subfield or an EHT OM Control subfield combined with an OM Control subfield is defined in Equation (35-3).